Logo Futurismo

 @claudiosimoesdias on Instagram | One of the 3 water springs at Caldeiras da Ribeira Grande

 Due to the strong geological phenomena, CO2 measurement sensors were installed in 2012.
-This allows to monitor the air quality and ensures safety.
-When the values exceed the recommended limit, the authorities receive an alert to provide better ventilation in the buildings of the town, as it is located inside a valley surrounded by trees.
+This allows for monitoring the air quality and ensures safety.
+When the values exceed the recommended limit, the authorities receive an alert to provide better ventilation in the town’s buildings, as it is located inside a valley surrounded by trees.

 History & Geography